 For some Israel Outdoors NEXT programs, participants apply for Masa funding directly; for other programs, Masa funding is already built into the program price:

-- Participants on Israel Corps and Internship NEXT apply for Masa Israel funding after first registering for the Israel Outdoors NEXT program of their choice.
+- Participants on Project TEN with NEXT and Internship NEXT apply for Masa Israel funding after first registering for the Israel Outdoors NEXT program of their choice.

-- Participants on Israel Teaching Fellows and Onward Israel already receive Masa Israel funding automatically as part of the subsidized program price.
+- Participants on Masa Israel Teaching Fellows already receive Masa Israel funding automatically as part of the subsidized program price.

 You can apply for Masa funding any time before the start of your Israel Outdoors NEXT program, although we recommend applying far in advance to avoid delays.
 Contact Israel Outdoors NEXT for any questions about the process.